Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 5, 2025

 The college or university where you earned your degree will be able to help you secure placement with an agency where you can complete the required hours.

 Your supervisor will closely monitor your performance during the work experience and maintain detailed records and notes.
-These records and notes are essential for accurately assessing your work and completing the Supervised Work Experience Report Form you’ll need when applying for LADC certification.
+These records are essential for accurately assessing your work and completing the Supervised Work Experience Report Form you’ll need when applying for LADC certification.

 3. Take and Pass the IC&RC ADC Exam

 You’ll need to take and pass the International Certification & Reciprocity Consortium (IC&RC) Alcohol and Drug Counselor (ADC) exam before applying for the LADC license.
+This exam tests your knowledge across the 12 core functions of addiction counseling.

 You’ll complete the Jot Form and submit payment to register for the exam.
-Within 10 days, you’ll receive word from the IC&RC that details the steps to take to schedule your exam.
+Within 10 days, you’ll receive word from the IC&RC detailing the steps to schedule your exam.
+The IC&RC will send your exam scores directly to the Board upon passing the exam.

 4. Apply to Become a Licensed Alcohol and Drug Counselor (LADC) through the New Hampshire Board of Licensing for Alcohol and Other Drug Use Professionals (OPLC)